Prizes and awards

 - Prizes: awarded to research scientists from the best universities and research centres in the world

-The winners of the Eni Innovation awards 2009 were:
+The winners of the Eni Award for Innovation in 2010 were:

 Eni Award is an international competition launched by Eni in 2007 dedicated to research applied to the field of energy.
 It selects the best research projects on efficiency, sustainability and the protection of the environment.